web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browserslist.md

 ### Use output.overrideBrowserslist config

-In addition to the above standard usage, Builder also provides [output.overrideBrowserslist](/en/api/config-output.html#outputoverridebrowserslist) config, which can also set the value of Browserslist.
+In addition to the above standard usage, Rsbuild also provides [output.overrideBrowserslist](/en/api/config-output.html#outputoverridebrowserslist) config, which can also set the value of Browserslist.

 `overrideBrowserslist` can be set to an array, which is written in the same way as the `browserslistrc` configuration, but has a higher priority than `browserslistrc`.